b3yond/solidarityGame/CONCEPT.md

 * Build, purchase or give away machines for automation, so you can quit doing that bullshit and start with other stuff
 * How can you build networks which can sustain others?
 * Surplus has negative consequences?
 * How do you get a market?
+Shopping infrastructure

 Politics
 * Demonstrations build Pressure you can use as political currency